 It is suitable for students whether they intend further study in Science or not.

-To progress to A Level Biology students must also study GCSE Chemistry.
+\To progress to A Level Biology it is HIGHLY recommended that students should also study GCSE Chemistry.
+Please be aware that some Biology courses at University will require GCSE Chemistry \